danmills0/danmills0.github.io/index.md

 ## Other Interests

 I organised [QuHackEd](https://www.quhacked.com/), the first quantum computing hackathon in Scotland, and enjoy attending other such events.
-I have a keen interest in science communication and journalism, having hosted my own science themed radio show on the [Freshair](https://freshair.org.uk/), Edinburgh's student radio station, and having been head of news there.
-I'm also a keen maker and have worked in [the University of Edinburgh’s Community Makerspace](https://www.ucreatestudio.is.ed.ac.uk/) as a technician and marketing manager.
+I have a keen interest in science communication and journalism, having hosted my own science themed radio show on [Freshair](https://freshair.org.uk/), Edinburgh's student radio station, and having been head of news there.
+I'm also a keen maker and have worked in [the University of Edinburgh’s community makerspace](https://www.ucreatestudio.is.ed.ac.uk/) as a technician and marketing manager.

 ***